Driving Lessons in Knoxville

 Who are we?

 Drive-Rite Driving School is a full service driving school, with all types of instruction.
 We started out as Safeway Driving School.
 Safeway started training new drivers here in Knoxville back in 1943.
 In the early 80’s we started developing several types of classroom programs under the name of Drive-Rite.
 We have developed safe driving programs for novice to professional drivers across East Tennessee throughout the years.
 Just a few of the companies we have worked with over the years are, University of Tennessee Department of Logistics, Knox County Schools, Union County Schools, Hiwassee Mental Health, Terminx, Russell’s Pest Control, Tennessee Department of Vocational Rehabilitation, Maryville Christian School, Greenville Seven Day Adventist Academy, Enterprise Rent-A-Car and Methodist Medical Center, to name a few.
 Through this development we saw a shift in how our customers identified our company as a whole which facilitated using Drive-Rite as our overall brand name.
-By combining the strength of Safeway and Drive-Rite we have developed the premier driving instructional school in East Tennessee.
+By combining the strength of Safeway and Drive-Rite we have developed the preeminent driving instructional school in East Tennessee.

 Safeway to Drive-Rite

 Safeway Driving School was established in 1943 by William E. “Bill” Love.
 Safeway had been successfully teaching the behind the wheel portion since its beginning.
 Drive-Rite Driving School started as a division of Safeway in 1989.
 Drive-Rite was a division that was developed to focus more on the classroom aspect of teaching driving.
 Drive-Rite allowed the addition of other types of classes for individuals with learning disabilities, court referral, knowledge and skills assessment, as well as fleet services safety training classes.